 The VL (Calais) Director was built to showcase just what HDT could do and was aimed at the high end European Imports and performance and equipment levels.
 It was also effectively the last HDT to be produced under the classic Holden/Brock partnership.
 The director sported a smorgasbord of luxury features including Peratus or Recaro leather covered seats, wood grain trimming, plush pile carpet, Momo wheel, optional moon roof, car phone, 80 watt 4 speaker sound system and a Yamaha CD Player.
 Buyers could choose either Momo stars or Simmons rims.

-Another major inititive was the Independant Rear Suspension available for the cars.
+Another major initiative was the Independent Rear Suspension available for the cars.
 Sourced from the Opel Senator, the IRS transformed the vehicles handling, but only the first two Directors featured IRS.
-At the time HDT was not on the best terms with Holden and in turn Peri Integration was given the reponsibility of designing and implementing the the all-new 21 piece body kit which would completely disguise the 9 year origin of the panels.
+At the time HDT was not on the best terms with Holden and in turn Peri Integration (an offshoot company set up by Eric Dowker & Peter Brock) was given the responsibility of designing and implementing the the all-new 21 piece body kit which would completely disguise the 9 year origin of the panels.

-The Bodykit included half panel door skirts, fender caps, nose extention, front and rear spoilers, even pillar caps to disguise the ‘greenhouse area’ on the original Holden design
+The Body kit included half panel door skirts, fender caps, nose extension, front and rear spoilers, even pillar caps to disguise the ‘greenhouse area’ on the original Holden design

 On 20 February 1987, Brock unveiled the car to the public despite protests from Holden and this would seal the split between Brock & Holden, thus ending one of the greatest automotive partnerships in Australian motoring history.